logo for pulau-pangkor.com

 Getting there

 A day trip to the everlasting city from Pangkor Island is easy to organize.
-Check our transportation page when exactly busses leave.
+Check our transportation page when exactly buses leave.
 Alternatively you can take a taxi.
-The ride should take about an hour and a half and costs between RM 30-40.
+The ride should take about an hour and a half.

 Traveling by car is also easy.
 Take the road out of Lumut and follow the direction to Taiping.
 It's on the boards when you drive out of Lumut.
 Distance is 95 km.